cb3rgl1ng/spectro-cloud/technical-writer/assignment.md

 Inspect columns such as `STATUS`, `RESTARTS`, and `AGE` to determine if pods are crashing, pending, or running as expected.
 In the example, the `CrashLoopBackOff` status indicates that `debug-demo` is failing.

+For more information, see [kubectl get](https://kubernetes.io/docs/reference/kubectl/generated/kubectl_get/).

 ### `kubectl logs`

 Next, look at the logs to see why `debug-demo` is failing.

+**Note:** As long as a terminated pod hasn't been garbage collected, you can still retrieve logs for it.

 **Command:**
 ```shell